qlik-oss/core-website/docs/documentation/custom-analytics-ui.md

 * The company is already using Docker and Docker Swarm Mode in complementary backend system of this portal.
-* AWS is the preferred cloud provider, although the implementation should allow to move to another cloud provider (e.g. DigitalOcean) or to and on-prem deployment with minimal efforts.
+* AWS is the preferred cloud provider, although the implementation should allow to move to another cloud provider (e.g. DigitalOcean) or to an on-prem deployment with minimal efforts.
 * The implementation should meet industry best practices in terms of being able to monitor the system.

 ## Functional Requirements